samsquire/ideas2/README.md

 # 80. Distributed Assertions

 Log rich data structures and assert across the data structures that were logged by each machine.
 Could be used to test distributed systems.
-Use complicated event processing to do unit tests across machines.
+Use Complex event processing (CEP) to do unit tests across logs.

 # 81. Structured Logging Based Development